pico-8/awesome-PICO-8/README.md

 ### Tools

-- [Sprite Editor](https://www.lexaloffle.com/bbs/?tid=2462) - External sprite editor compatible with Pico-8 and PicoLove.
+- [Sprite Editor](https://www.lexaloffle.com/bbs/?tid=51270) - Keyboard only 8x8 pixel art tool.
 - [pico2png](https://github.com/briacp/pico2png) - Spritesheet extraction written in perl.
 - [Spritesheets and tools for the PICO-8 Palette](https://www.reddit.com/r/pico8/comments/3jhmni/spritesheets_and_tools_for_the_pico8_palette/) - Compilation of works assest and tools using the PICO-8 palette.
 - [Pico8Utils](https://github.com/josefnpat/pico8utils) - Compilation of lua scripts based on the unix philosophy for working with .p8 files.